xster/flutter-wiki/Contributor-access.md

 We grant access optimistically based on a reasonably small volume of evidence of good faith.
 Correspondingly, we will remove access quickly if we find our trust has been violated.
 Contributors with commit access must still follow all our processes and policies, and must follow our [code of conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md) rigorously.
 (Please read it, it's stricter than most.)

+### Responsibilities

+If you have commit access or "team" access on the Discord server, you are responsible for enforcing our [code of conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md).

+Our code of conduct is much, much stricter than most.
+We do not wait until someone has been actively rude or insulting.
+Being disrespectful in any way is grounds for action.
+For example, passive-aggressive whining and general unconstructive negativity are all violations of the code of conduct.
+If someone is in a bad mood, we would rather they avoided contributing to Flutter on that day.

+When you see something that might be described as unwelcoming or is in some other way a violation of our code of conduct, promptly contact the offender and ask them to read the code of conduct and consider how they might more effectively espouse its philosophy.
+Most people react very positively to this.

+If they react negatively, or if they continue to make the environment unpleasant, they should be removed from the environment.
+On Discord, this would be kicking them from the channel.
+Repeat offenders should be banned.
+On GitHub, they can be blocked from our organisation (you may need to ask ianh@ or another admin of our GitHub org to do this).
+Please let the #server-support [[chat]] channel know when you do anything like this, so that we can keep an eye on how common it is.

 ### Privileges

 Being in the GitHub "flutter-hackers" group gives you the following: